50 Free Winter Activities In Denver

 Southwest Rink at Skyline Park

-WHERE: Southwest Rink at Skyline Park, Arapahoe and 16th Sts.
+WHERE: Southwest Rink at Skyline Park, the corner of 16th and Arapahoe

 Grand Illumination of Downtown

 This year's Grand Illumination of Downtown Denver features beautiful lighting displays at the City and County Building, Larimer Square, Denver Pavilions, Denver Union Station, Skyline Park, the 16th Street Mall and the historic D&F Tower.
 Downtown's unique holiday atmosphere is sure to get you in the holiday spirit.
 Festivities at Denver Union Station begin at 5:30 p.m., with a countdown to "light the lights" live with 9NEWS at approximately 6:30 p.m.

 WHEN: Dates TBA